laravel/docs/requests.md

     $ipAddress = $request->ip();

-If you would like to retrieve an array of IP addresses, including all of the client IP addesses that were forwarded by proxies, you may use the `ips` method:
+If you would like to retrieve an array of IP addresses, including all of the client IP addesses that were forwarded by proxies, you may use the `ips` method.
+The "original" client IP address will be at the end of the array:

     $ipAddresses = $request->ips();